sebastian-bechtold/vue-typescript-starterpack/README.md

 Note that the dev server works with a temporary build that is not stored on your disk.
 In order to produce permanent build files for deployment or use with another web server, use the following comand:

     npm run build

+## Editor/IDE recommendation for Vue.js + TypeScript

+A great (perhaps the best?) editor to work on Vue+TypeScript projects is Visual Studio Code with the Vetur plug-in.
+VS Code is famous for its great TypeScript support, and the Vetur plug-in provides capabilities like auto-complete and refactoring for .vue files (Vue.js single file component definitions).
+It's not yet as good as it could be (e.g. no auto-complete for TypeScript code in the template section), but definitely a lot better than plain text editing.